Fast and Simple Densest Subgraph with Predictions: Introduction

-In this work, we study the densest subgraph and directed densest subgraph problems and some of their variants within the framework of learning-augmented algorithms.
-This approach is motivated by the observation that real-world data often exhibits underlying patterns that can be captured using machine learning.
-In this setting, we assume access to a predictor (e.g., a machine learning model) that provides a partial solution.
-Designing algorithms that incorporate machine learning predictions has seen a lot of recent success and become a popular paradigm.
+In this work, we study the densest subgraph problem and its NP-hard variant, the densest at-most-$k$ subgraph, within the framework of learning-augmented algorithms.
+This approach is motivated by the observation that real-world data often exhibit underlying patterns that can be captured using machine learning.
+We mainly assume access to a predictor (e.g., a machine-learning model) that estimates whether a node belongs to the densest subgraph.
+Such a predictor is typically obtained by training a model on a dataset for which ground-truth labels are available.

+Designing algorithms that incorporate machine learning predictions has seen a lot of recent success and became a popular paradigm.
 Examples of graph problems that have been studied in this paradigm are shortest paths, maximum matching, maximum independent set, min cut, and triangle counting \cite{FeijenGuido2021,BravermanDSW24, ChenSVZ22, MNS2025, Dong0V25, BoldrinV24}.
 Many other problems in algorithms and data structures in different computational models have also been studied in this setting.
 For a survey, see \cite{MitzenmacherV22}.
 A more comprehensive list of works can be found at \cite{algorithms_with_predictions}.

 In the context of the densest subgraph problem, a predictor can be viewed as a classifier that predicts whether a node belongs to the densest subgraph, based on features such as its degree, average neighbor degree, and domain-specific attributes, if available.